dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 Using the code generators is not needed unless I'm building an API with a ton of methods.
 I can just comment normally and talk about it.

+---

+I could write a Chai plugin that expects a name to be inputted, expecting a string with a space in between are stores it to a txt file.